Transparently Multicultural

 My beard grew along the waters of the Ganges, the water flowing from Mount Kailasa to the Bay of Bengal.

-I saw the goddess Ganga, flowing through the dark strands of Shiva’s hair, sail past Farrukhabad and Prayaganj to the Sea of Dreams.
+I saw the goddess Ganga, flowing through the dark strands of Shiva’s hair.

-There was a part of Ahmed’s reading that Anaïs left out.
+There was a part of Ahmed’s performance that Anaïs left out.
 After reciting the poem about his beard, Ahmed looked up from his copy of Les Miserables, and said in the voice of a Disney villain: “Of course, the Hindu gods — the licentious Hindu gods — are only metaphors.”
 His eyes glazed over, yet they remained fixed on the frayed wallpaper of the apartment.
-Shaking his fist at the paisley design, he said, “We will grind them to dust.
+Shaking his fist at the paisley design, he said, “We will grind them to dust!
 We will crush their bones and mix them with our salt!
 We will throw the salt on the road for our camels to lick!

 “We will descend again from the North, the scimitared cavalry of the mujahideen, and rip with our bare hands the stones of Rama’s temple in Ayodhya.
 Then, once the infidel bodies are impaled on the resurrected stones of the Babri Mosque, Prayagranj will become Allahabad once again!”